coinbase/onchainkit/README.md

 When a user interacts with your Frame, you receive a JSON message called the "Frame Signature Packet".
 Decode and validate this message using the `getFrameMessage` function.

-Use `getFrameMessage` also to access useful informations like:
+You can also use `getFrameMessage` to access useful information such as:

-- button: number;
+- button: number
-- fid: number;
+- fid: number
-- following: boolean;
+- following: boolean
-- liked: boolean;
+- liked: boolean
-- recasted: boolean;
+- recasted: boolean
-- verified_accounts: string[];
+- verified_accounts: string[]

-The message will be undefined if not valid.
+Note that if the `message` is not valid, it will be undefined.

 ```ts
 // Steps 1. import getFrameMessage from @coinbase/onchainkit